-The Practicum Faculty has three site visits in the academic year; once at the beginning of the academic year, once at the end of the fall semester, and once at the end of the spring semester.
-The student, the Agency Practicum Instructor, and any other appropriate agency personnel attend these meetings at the agency site.
+The field faculty has three site visits in the academic year; once at the beginning of the academic year, once at the end of the fall semester, and once at the end of the spring semester.
+The student, the agency field instructor, and any other appropriate agency personnel attend these meetings at the agency site.
 In-person meetings are preferred, and 1/3 of the meetings must be in person unless there is an agency policy or a health concern against such a visit.